Exploring Critical Spatial Perspectives on Data and AI

 [2025 Fall] Received the Infrastructure Award from the Society for Social Studies of Science for “DigitalSTS,” along with collaborators David Ribes, Janet Vertesi, Carl DiSalvo, Laura Forlano, Steven J. Jackson, Daniela K. Rosner, and Hanna Rose Shell.

-[2025 November] “Professor Yanni Loukissas Is Helping Us See Data Differently,” by Neema Tavakolian.
+[2025 Fall] “Professor Yanni Loukissas Is Helping Us See Data Differently,” by Neema Tavakolian.
 Tech Square News coverage of recent research projects.

-[2025 August] Awarded an NSF Grant from the Program in Science, Technology, and Society, with co-PI Richmond Wong to develop a Spatial STS Field School for place-based digital scholarship.
+[2025 Summer] Awarded an NSF Grant from the Program in Science, Technology, and Society, with co-PI Richmond Wong to develop a Spatial STS Field School for place-based digital scholarship.

 If you are interested in learning more about my work, please send me an email.